yogeshhegde/processor-sdk-doc/source/devices/AM64X/Overview/Create_SD_Card.rst

   The TI script used to generate custom SD card images should be run on a Linux computer.

-For a Linux+baremetal application to boot from a SD card, two partitions need to be created on the SD card:
+For a Linux + RTOS/baremetal application to boot from a SD card, two partitions need to be created on the SD card:

    - boot partition